 One of the tools included in the server is a JMX Console.
 The console allows you to configure and invoke MBeans.
 To access the JMX Console, open the URL

-, replacing host name with the host name of the computer you wish to access.
-For example, if you're running a development system locally, you can simply navigate to http://localhost/jmx-console and you would see the JMX Console screen shown in the figure below.
+, replacing hostname with the hostname of the computer you wish to access.
+For example, if you're running a development system locally, you can simply navigate to http://localhost/jmx-console, and you will see the JMX Console screen shown in the figure below.

 If you scroll down you'll see a complete list of MBeans available to you.
-Those specific to One Network services are can be found a little further down the page.
+Those specific to One Network services can be found further down the page.